mi-shraban/CF_Stats_Comparator/Readme.md

 # Codeforces User Comparison Tool

-A desktop application that allows you to compare statistics between multiple Codeforces users side-by-side.
+This desktop application is Codeforces API wrapper that allows you to compare statistics between multiple Codeforces users side-by-side.
 Perfect for competitive programmers who want to analyze and compare their performance with friends, teammates, or rivals!

 ## Features